sohamda/oda-automated-test/README.md

-# oda-automated-test
-Zero Code Testing framework for Oracle Digital Assistant
+# Zero Code Testing Framework for Oracle Digital Assistant

-This automation test framework has 2 parts :
+This test framework has 2 parts :
 1. bot-webhook-server
 2. bot-test-framework